 Welcome to GIS Ag Maps.
 The main purpose is to show and provide information in order that GIS and remote sensing can be applied for different purposes (there is a focus on crop agriculture).
 An emphasis is on applying Landsat imagery, LiDAR-based elevation data and derived layers, yield maps, as well as free GIS software.
 Custom products (Ag or non-Ag) can be purchased with PayPal in the Store.

 Information for above graphic from left to right (references): 1) Landsat 8 rendition; 2) Yield monitor in combine; 3) Airplane-based LiDAR acquisition depiction; 4) Unmanned Aerial Vehicle (UAV) with camera.

 Landsat has nearly global coverage.
-The free tutorial at the top of the page shows how to convert Landsat 8 to surface reflectance.
-Landsat 7, 5, and 4 LEDAPS surface reflectance can be acquired for free from USGS EarthExplorer and is recommended for these satellites, though other documented atmospheric correction methods are included in this website.
-In regards to crop information on the website, Landsat is mainly applied to corn and soybeans but uses shown can apply to other crops.
+Imagery converted to surface reflectance by the USGS for all Landsat satellites can now be acquired for free through USGS EarthExplorer.
+In regards to crop information on the website, Landsat is mainly applied to corn and soybeans but the uses shown can apply to other crops.
 Different Landsat applications are described to the left.

 Yield monitor data contain important information but also have inherent errors that should be removed; data can be processed into maps that can be usefully analyzed and applied.